Yanmailde/Phrutis_MiniKeys2/README.md

 These are new coins (2013)</br>
 Very large search range.</br>
 Many coins are nominal, the amounts are small.</br>
-They can also be found in mode 2.<hr>
+They can also be found in random.<hr>

 How to find out that the program has found the key?</br>